Well-child visits (or physicals) are important, even when children are healthy.

 Other concerns that are more time involving and thought provoking such as chronic (prolonged duration) headaches, chronic stomach pains, psychological problems, or other more involved medical issues may not be able to be handled at the time of this visit due to time constraints.
 We may even ask you to make a new separate appointment to handle these other concerns when we have more time to handle them completely.

-If it is handled at this visit, it will usually get coded with a separate code from our check up.
-Due to this separate code, there is an additional visit charge.
 It is up to your insurance company and specifically your medical plan as to if and how they will pay these charges.
 Some plans completely pay, others require a separate co-pay (even if there is no co pay for check-ups), and others do not cover these separate charges at all, considering it a “non-covered item.”

 Well Check-ups for Teens